l-adic/snarkl/tutorial/sudoku/Main.md

 Wrote inputs to ./snarkl-output/sudoku-inputs.jsonl
 ```

 and you can inspect the contents of these files.
 The `inputs.jsonl` file contains the data describing the required input.
-The public inputs correspong the the particular puzzle, the private inputs correspond to the hidden solution.
+The public inputs correspond the the particular puzzle, the private inputs correspond to the hidden solution.

 ## Solve an Example Puzzle

-Now we need to generate the witness, which involves solving the sudoku puzzle.
-In `tutorial/sudoku/solver` you can find a generic solver which is plugged in for this example (take from the stock [list of solvers](https://wiki.haskell.org/Sudoku#Simple_solver)).
+Now we need to generate the witness, which involves solving a sudoku puzzle.
+We provide a [generic solver](./solver/Main.hs) which is customized to work with this example.
+The core logic is taken from the stock [list of solvers](https://wiki.haskell.org/Sudoku#Simple_solver).
 If you run

 ```
 > cabal run exe:sudoku-solver
 ```

 from the tutorial root directory, everything should glue with the output of the previous command and generate a file `./snarkl-output/sudoku-assignments.snarkl`.
 If you inspect this file, you should see the assignments for the initial puzzle state as well as a complete solution.
-In general solving may not involve such direct manipulation with the filesystem, but for this stand alone example it is the easiest way to procede.
+In general solving may not involve directly using the filesystem like this, but for this stand alone example it is the easiest way to proceed.

 ## Generate a Witness